alliander-opensource/ReLevENT/hedera-61850-gateway/README.md

  - docker-image a Dockerfile + configuration added by the user that is ready to be run.
 Configuration needs to be added by the user.

 # Building and running
-Simply run `create-docker-and-run.sh`, this should work on Linux computers.
+Simply run `docker-compose up`.
+Make sure that the n61850-smqtt-ubuntu2004 containing the 61850 north scheduler, fledge, feldge-gui and the test mqtt broker docker is also running.

-In order to run, a file `hedera-interface.ini` that contains credentials and MRIDs is expected in the `docker-image` directory.
-See `docker-image/example-hedera-interface.ini` for the expected keys.
+In order to run, a file `hedera-interface.ini` that contains credentials and MRIDs is expected [here](hedera-interface.ini).
+It is mounted into the docker as a volume.
+Modify it to your needs.